markbiz41/Jan2015/CreateAnAssignmentsRepo.md

 ## That's it!

-Once you've done this let me know.
+Once you've done this let me know by emailing me a link to the repository on github.com.
 I'll push a test assignment to you and then your onboarding work.